hashimati/Service-Requests-Offers-Microservices/README.md

 1. Service Discovary using Netflix Eureka or Consul.
 2. Integration with Zuul Gateway.
 3. Securing Microservices with JWT.
-4. Using Micronaut Data with MySQL.
+4. Using Micronaut Data with MySQL and Liquibase.
 5. Using Reactive Mongodb.